I Love the Notion of a Garden Journal

 I love the idea of a garden journal, but I don’t keep one.
 Then the other day I was looking through garden photos and found a color scheme I want to repeat this season.
 The problem is, I didn’t make any notes and never kept the plant tags.
 The photograph looks great, but I have no idea what plant varieties I used.
 Which got me thinking.
 I need to keep a garden journal.

-The fact that many famous gardeners keep journals is not an accident.
-A garden journal allows you to track important information for future references like the date of the first frost, plant varieties that did exceptionally well, and what plants you saw on a garden visit.
+The fact that many famous gardeners keep journals is no accident.
+A journal lets you to track important information for future references.
+The date of your first frost, plant varieties that did well, and new plants you want to try.

 The first thing I did was google the term garden journal.
 I found 577,000,000 results.
-Those search results convinced me that a lot of people are keeping garden journals.
+Apparently, I’m behind.

 Should I Keep a Digital or Paper Journal?